Terminology

 • Exactly-once delivery: With this delivery guarantee, Decodable ensures that each event in a data stream is processed exactly once, without duplicates or losses.

-Refer to the specific connector topic for the exact delivery guarantee.
+Refer to the specific connector documentation for the exact delivery guarantee.

 Event time